-Scientists are an example of an important group that would benefit from better solutions to these problems.
+Science is an example of an important community that would benefit from better approaches in this area.
 Increasingly scientific datasets are being provided online using one of the above approaches and cited in published literature.
 Broken links and systems that do not provide version checking or content addressability of data directly limit the reproducibility of scientific analyses based on shared datasets.
 Services that charge a premium for bandwidth cause monetary and data transfer strain on the users sharing the data, who are often on fast public university networks with effectively unlimited bandwidth.
 Version control tools designed for text files do not keep up with the demands of large data analysis in science today.